By Shahida Sakeri on February 19, 2016

 Spain – there can never be any doubt about it – is a beautiful country, blessed with a strong character defined by its culture, history, architecture and of course, people.
-It has always been my dream to visit Spain, so there I was, making my dream come true.
+It has always been my dream to visit Spain.
+Little did I know, the dream was about to come true…

 It was November, the time of the year when northern Europe was already going through shivers under the inevitable chill of winter weather, yet Spain was still basking under lush sunshine and not showing any moment of dullness.
 And that impression alone makes for a good story, one that ends up being told to a friend over coffee or in various Instagram posts with the caption #wishyouwerehere.

 I arrived in Spain on Turkish Airlines, under the invitation from the Spain Tourism Board, with full of hope.
-I was in a mission; to check whether the country is what I think it is, starting with its two coastal cities – the cultured Valencia and laidback Malaga.
-And in the following pages are the places that I visited…
+I was in a mission; to check whether the country matches my expectation, starting with its two coastal cities – the cultured Valencia and laid-back Malaga.
+Below are some of the places that I visited…

-This immersive zoo is an incredible walk on the wild side as it features exhibits in an entirely open style in recreating the animals’ natural habitat.
+This immersive zoo features open-style exhibits that recreate animals’ natural habitat.
 Don’t be surprised when you see lively Madagascan lemurs leaping and jumping around freely right above your head as you explore the vicinity.
 The park opens at 10:00 a.m. and like most zoo visits, expect to walk a great deal.
 There is so much to see with the star animals being the leopards, lemurs, gorillas and elephants.
 The park, moreover, is clean with fantastic facilities.
-Visitors should make time follow the enlightening talks that take place in the park at scheduled times to learn why these animals and their habitats need to be protected.
+There are also talks that take place in the park at scheduled times, touching on the topic of wildlife conservation.
 Tickets are €23.80 per adult and €18 per child.

 They say, why stop at eating if you can learn to cook it too, right?
-At La Valenciana Restaurant, locals and travellers alike come to learn to make the signature Valencian paella (golden rice made from pieces of chicken, rabbit and snails) from the experts themselves, who were the quick-witted Benny and sweet Sonia.
+At La Valenciana Restaurant, locals and travellers alike come to learn to make the signature Valencian paella (golden rice cooked with a variety of meats) from the experts themselves; in my case, they were the quick-witted Benny and sweet Sonia.
 They were hilarious; two hours of laughter as we sang along to a Spanish song while preparing the meal.
 And at the end of the session, participants were granted a personalised diploma for their effort in the kitchen.
-But personally, the more important part about attending such class is that it lets me revisit my eight magical days in Spain every other weekend when I’m back at home.
+But to me, the more important part about attending such class is that it lets me revisit my eight magical days in Spain every other weekend when I’m back at home.
 The cooking class starts at €50 per person per session.

 This museum is absolutely grand.
 Housed in the Baroque-styled Marqués de Dos Aguas, it features extraordinary collections of hand painted and glazed ceramics ranging from kitchen ware to interior design, ceramic tiles, bowls, plates and artworks that can be seen across Valencia.
 I’ve also learned that there are a set of platters made specifically by the world-class artist, Pablo Picasso, just for the museum.
 It opens from Tuesday to Sunday at 10:00 a.m. with the entrance fee of €3 per adult.
 Youths under 18 enter free.